 The step-in power is similar to the ministerial call-in power under the Planning Act.
 Unlike the ministerial call-in power, the prescribed project provisions apply to a wider range of decisions and processes including under the Planning Act.

 Once a step in notice has been issued, the Coordinator-General's decision on a prescribed project cannot be appealed against under the SDPWO Act or other relevant legislation.

-Also, the Coordinator-General's decision to declare a critical infrastructure project cannot be reviewed under the Judicial Review Act 1991.
+Also, the Minister's decision to declare a critical infrastructure project cannot be reviewed under the Judicial Review Act 1991.

 Notice of decision and reporting